PA School Prerequisites For Admission To West Liberty University

 Transfer of Credit

-The WLU PA Program does not accept transfer of credit for any of the PA courses, either in the didactic or the clinical phase of the curriculum.
+- The WLU PA Program does not accept the transfer of credit for any of the PA courses, either in the didactic or the clinical phase of the curriculum.

 Advanced Placement (Prior Education and Training/Experience)